 Garmin's sleep tracking is hit or miss.

-A lot of this data is available on the device screen itself, but for the really granular detail you’ll need to open up the phone app.
-Unfortunately, Garmin Connect’s UI isn’t the most refined and it can be hard work digging around to find what you’re looking for.
-Once you’re familiar with it, there’s a lot to discover.
+A lot of this data is available on the device screen itself, but for the really granular detail, you’ll need to open up the phone app.
+Once you’re familiar with Garmin Connect, there’s a lot to discover.
 It’s undeniably awesome how much data you can passively collect and then reflect on.

 There are a slew of third-party watch faces and apps available from the Connect IQ store.

-In a nutshell, the vívoactive 3 is a fantastic all-round device that really delivers the vast majority of what you could want in a general fitness tracker.
+In a nutshell, the Vívoactive 3 is a fantastic all-around device that really delivers the vast majority of what you could want in a general fitness tracker.
 However, in 2021, you should opt for a newer Garmin watch.
 We recommend the vivoactive 4 as an upgrade or even the Venu 2 for a higher-end pick.

 It will fit into your lifestyle whether you’re sitting at the office or you’re throwing weights around in the gym and that’s awesome.